-In a world that often glorifies performance and progress, it’s no surprise that many of us, myself included, once approached yoga as something to get good at.
-Twisting deeper, balancing longer, folding further.
-I remember being so focused on “doing it right,” chasing the perfect Warrior II, trying to touch my toes without bending my knees, holding Tree Pose like a statue carved from certainty.
+In a world that glorifies performance and progress, it’s no surprise that many of us, myself included, once approached yoga as something to get good at.

-In the beginning, those physical milestones felt like little victories.
-They helped me feel strong, capable, even confident.
+In the beginning, those physical milestones felt like victories.
+They gave me a sense of strength, capability, even confidence.
 But over time, I began to realize: they were only telling part of the story.
-The external shape of the pose was showing me who I was on the outside, but not who I was becoming within.
+They revealed what I could do, but not who I was becoming.

-I started to see that yoga isn’t about mastering the pose.
-It’s about meeting yourselfw within the pose.
+Yoga isn’t about mastering the pose.
+It’s about meeting yourself within the pose.

-What began as a physical journey slowly revealed itself as something much more tender and transformative: a path of inner discovery.
-A practice of being with myself as I am, not just as I wish to appear.
-Each posture became less about performance and more about presence.
-Less about how it looked, and more about how it felt.
+What began as a physical practice unfolded into something far more intimate, a path of inner discovery.
+A way of being with myself as I am, not just as I wish to appear.
+Each posture became less about how it looked, and more about how it felt.
+Less about performance, and more about presence.

 And in that feeling, whether it was frustration or flow, steadiness or shakiness, I found truth.
 I found growth.